-The following information summarizes our business relationships and transactions with related parties at March 31, 2009.
+The following information summarizes our business relationships and transactions with related parties at June 30, 2009.
 We believe that the terms and provisions of our related party agreements are fair to us; however, such agreements and transactions may not be as favorable to us as we could have obtained from unaffiliated third parties.

-The following table summarizes our consolidated balance sheet transactions with related parties:
+The following table summarizes our consolidated balance sheet amounts with related parties:

-rch 31, 2009
+June 30, 2009

 Accounts receivable - related parties

-EPO and affiliates \$ 2.6
+EPO and affiliates \$ 5.1

-Energy Transfer Equity and affiliates (1) 0.2
+Energy Transfer Equity and affiliates (1) 0.6

-Other 0.2

-Total \$ 3.0
+Total \$ 5.7

 Accounts payable - related parties

-EPO and affiliates \$ 16.1
+EPO and affiliates \$ 19.2

-EPCO and affiliates 2.6
+EPCO and affiliates 9.2

-TEPPCO and affiliates (2) 0.1

-Other 1.3

-Total \$ 20.1
+Total \$ 28.4

-- (1) Refers to Energy Transfer Equity, L.P. ("Energy Transfer Equity") and its consolidated subsidiaries - (2) Refers to TEPPCO Partners, L.P. ("TEPPCO") and its affiliates.
+Refers to Energy Transfer Equity, L.P. ("Energy Transfer Equity") and its consolidated subsidiaries.

 One of our principal advantages is our relationship with EPO and EPCO.
 EPO is a wholly owned subsidiary of Enterprise Products Partners through which Enterprise Products Partners conducts its business.
-Enterprise Products Partners is controlled by its general partner, Enterprise Products GP, LLC ("EPGP"), which in turn is a wholly owned subsidiary of Enterprise GP Holdings.
+Enterprise Products Partners is controlled by its general partner, Enterprise Products GP, LLC ("EPGP"), which in turn is a wholly owned subsidiary of Enterprise GP Holdings L.P. ("Enterprise GP Holdings").
 The general partner of Enterprise GP Holdings is EPE Holdings, LLC ("EPE Holdings"), which is a wholly owned subsidiary of a privately-held company controlled by Dan L. Duncan.
-Mr. Duncan is Chairman of our general partner and is the Group Co-Chairman and the controlling shareholder of EPCO.
-Our general partner is wholly owned by EPO and EPCO provides all of our employees, including our executive officers.
+Mr. Duncan is our Chairman and is the Group Co-Chairman and the controlling shareholder of EPCO.
+We are wholly owned by EPO and EPCO provides all of Duncan Energy Partners' employees, including our executive officers.